 5. Improved security and privacy

-Edge computing is a powerful way to improve the security and privacy of your data.
+Edge computing is a powerful way to improve the security and privacy of your data, which with the advancing of technology are becoming more important than ever.
 With edge computing, you can store your data on the edge of a network, which means it’s not stored in one central location.

 This makes it much harder for hackers to access information about you or steal it from your device.